FAQs

 What are the start times?

-The 2021 3 Lochs Ultra will have two rolling wave starts (Wave A, B) details of these times will be made availble nearer the event date.
-On arrival at Event HQ at your allocated time you will be provided breakfast, tea & coffee etc. You MUST allow for time for parking and to organise yourself, your team and support crew.
+The 2023 3 Lochs Ultra will start at approx. 8am.
+If sufficient entries are received, we may split into separate Wave starts.
+Details of these times will be made available nearer the event date.
+On arrival at Event HQ at your allocated time you will be provided breakfast, tea & coffee etc. You MUST allow for time for parking and to organise yourself and your team.

 What is the expected average completion time?